hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 ## Your first commit: Hello, World!

-For today, I want you to create a file called `01-assignment_<lastname>.Rmd` in your GitHub repo for assignments.
+For today, I want you to create a file called `01-assignment_<lastname>.Rmd` in for eventual submission on Brightspace as an assignment.
 It should contain the following elements:

 1. A sentence that says “Hello, World”
 2. R output that summarizes one of the variables in the `sc_debt.Rds`